aptech/docs/docs/mlmt/maxlikmtbayes.rst

 Format
 ----------------
-.. function:: out = maxlikmtbayes(&modelProc, par, data, c1)
+.. function:: out = maxlikmtbayes(&modelProc, par, ..., c1)

     :param &modelProc: Pointer to a procedure that computes the function to be minimized.
     :type &modelProc: pointer